Kuurosu/inner_peace/README.md

 - Deploying the page initially the img's weren't loading even though they were in the assets/images folder.
 I had linked using '/assets/images/...' and took a minute to realise the /assets/ was supposed to be assets/images.

+- I've used Nu HTML checker and have no errors after testing - https://8000-kuurosu-myfulltemplate-d71f970sp90.ws-eu60.gitpod.io/stream-one.html

+- I've used W3C CSS Validation Service to confirm no errors after multiple testing and finding bugs - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkuurosu.github.io%2Finner_peace%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en

 ### Unfixed Bugs

 - I can't get the footer to stretch across the entire page unless it is fixed.
 Ideally I'd like to come back and fix the issue which I suspect is because of the layout I have done with the rest of index.html.

+- I'd like to have the content boxes more center.
+At the moment I have to adjust the positon using padding and margin to keep it center when viewed on mobile/tablet.

 ## Deployment